800-996-4402 Schedule a Complimentary Consultation Contact us

 Description

 Unlike most spiders, wolf spiders don’t hunt with webs.
-Instead, they chase their prey using their fast running ability.
+Instead, they chase their prey by running fast.
 These spiders are often big and hairy which alarms some people, but they are primarily nuisance pests.
-Over 100 species of wolf spiders are found in the United States and Canada.
+The US and Canada have 100 species of wolf spiders.

 Habits

-Wolf spiders actively hunt during the night and usually rest in sheltered places during the day.
-They are fast on their feet and pursue prey.
-Because of these habits, wolf spiders are commonly seen by people.
+Wolf spiders actively hunt at night and usually rest in sheltered places during the day.
+They are often seen by people as they are fast on their eight feet when pursuing prey.

 Threats